vickimzhang/vmzhang-academic/content/cv/service.md

 ## Outreach

+**Site Coordinator**, Let's Talk Science (LTS) UTM | Sep 2020-Aug 2025

+* Engage youth in STEM learning experiences
+* Liaise with educators, schedule programming and outreach, manage, train, and support over 200 undergraduate volunteers that deliver hands-on STEM activities to K‑12 students in the Peel Region
+* Organize highly‑attended community events such as the Let’s Talk Science Challenge and Science Rendezvous

-**Graduate Speaker**, Research Scholars Fair | 7 Feb 2020
+**Graduate Speaker**, Grad Connect, University of Toronto Mississauga | 2019-2022
 * Invited.
-* Shared my undergraduate research experience, and my pathway to and current experience in grad school; discussed my involvement with mentorship.
+Presented on panels & answered questions during Q&A on my undergraduate research experience, my pathway to and current experience in grad school, and current research

-**Graduate Speaker**, Meet the Grad Night | 18 Nov 2019

-* Invited.
-* Presented my previous research and academic experience, network within the science community, discuss options and opportunities with undergraduate students.
+* Total panels served: 3 (Research Scholars Fair, Meet the Grad Night)

 **Station Scientist**, Classroom Field Trip at KSR | 28 Oct 2019
 * Organized a “Trees and Plants” station for a class of grade 5/6 students.